-- Add shitakes to stock and bring to a boil.
-Lower heat to a simmer and let simmer while onion and ginger bake (see below)/
+- In a large pot over medium-high heat add shiitakes to vegetable stock and bring to a boil.
+Lower heat to a simmer and let simmer while onion and ginger bake (see below).

 - Peel onion and chop in half.

-- Peel ginger and slice into 3 small chunks.
+- Peel fresh ginger and slice into 3 small 1 inch pieces.

-- Place on a baking sheet and bake on top rack for 20 minutes.
+- Place onion and ginger on a baking sheet and bake on top rack for 20 minutes.
 Flip halfway through.

-- Add in star anise and whole cloves to roast slightly for an additional 5 minutes.
+- Add star anise and whole cloves to baking sheet and roast for an additional 5 minutes.

 - Remove ingredients from oven and chop up ginger and onions and add to stock.

-- Add toasted star anise and cloves, tamari, coconut sugar, salt, black pepper and hot pepper if using to stock.
+- Add toasted star anise and cloves, tamari, coconut sugar, salt, black pepper and jalapeno pepper (if using) to stock.

 - Bring stock to a boil and then lower heat and let simmer for 40 minutes.

 - Add in bok choy, broccoli and carrot and cook in stock for 10 minutes.